 The School District of Marshfield provides retiree medical insurance for employees who meet the eligibility requirements upon retirement.
 Under SGAS 45, retiree benefits are viewed as a form of deferred compensation.
 As such, the benefits are treated as being earned over the working lifetime of the employee so that the cost is fully charged to operations by the earliest date of eligibility under the plan.
-The SGAS 45 Annual Required Contribution (ARC, also called Expense) and the Actuarial Accrued Liability (AAL) are summarized below:
+The OPEB Liability and Expense by Employee Group is provided below.